Ragmaanir/kontrol/README.md

-# kontrol
+# kontrol 0.1.0

-TODO: Write a description here
+Kontrol is a DSL to define validations for JSON data.

 ## Installation